San Fernando Road: Other uses

 San Fernando Road should also not be confused with the nearby San Fernando Mission Boulevard.
 The two roads intersect in the City of San Fernando about a mile from the San Fernando Mission.

-The former Southern Pacific Railroad follows both portions of San Fernando Road for their entire routes.
+The former Southern Pacific Railroad, which now carries the Antelope Valley Line of the Metrolink rail system, follows both portions of San Fernando Road for their entire routes.